LaunchCodeEducation/data-analysis-curriculum/content/data-manipulation/reading/recoding-data/_index.md

 ## Creating New Columns

-As questions arrise during your data exploring and cleaning, you might want to test them out.
-In this instance, we want to make sure the values we want to manipulate remain untouched.
-One thing we can do is to add a new column that will contain our manipulations.
+As questions arise during your data exploration and cleaning, you might want to investigate.
+In this instance, we want to make sure the values we are planning on manipulating remain untouched.
+One thing we can do is add a new column that will contain our manipulations.

 {{% notice blue Example "rocket" %}}
 ```python